thatisuday/commando/README.md

 The third argument is a `string` value which is the default-value of the argument.
 If user doesn't provide the value of this argument, this argument will get the value from the default-value.
 If the default-value is an empty string (""), then it becomes a **required argument**.
 If the value of a required argument is not provided by the user, an error message is displayed.

-**You should register all required arguments first**.
+**You should register all optional arguments before the required arguments**.
 Since these are positional values, it is mandatory to do so, else you would get inappropriate results.

 > If the argument is already registered, then registration of the argument is skipped without returning an error.
 You can configure arguments of the **root-command** by passing `nil` as an argument to the [`Register()`](https://pkg.go.dev/github.com/thatisuday/commando?tab=doc#Register) function.